commotum/intro2agi/mind.md

 sive idea. . ..
-The right word, the subtly appropriate word, helps us to recall the mathematical idea, perhaps less com- pletely and less objectively than a diagram or a mathe- 1 9 At the moment of printing, a letter from Professor Einstein reaches me, containing information of capital interest.
-See Appendix II.
+The right word, the subtly appropriate word, helps us to recall the mathematical idea, perhaps less com- pletely and less objectively than a diagram or a mathe- matical notation, but in an analogous w a y . . . .
-DISCOVERY AS A SYNTHESIS 85
-matical notation, but in an analogous w a y . . . .
 It may con- tribute to fix it in the mind."
 Moreover, he finds that a proper notation—that is, a properly chosen letter to de-